yeti-switch/doc/en/general.rst

 - Re-routing which is transparent for the client.
   Flexible configuration for the conditions when to use next route
 - Rewriting or transparent passing of the disconnect codes for the client
-- Flexible LCR configuration (quiality control, prices limit).
+- Flexible LCR configuration (quality control, prices limit).
   Possibility of the fast implementation of the any desired alternative algorithm
 - Capacity control for gateways, destinations, companies, accounts
 - Source and Destination number based Blacklisting and per number translation rules